 - Form 3 – “Measuring impact” – this final part of the evaluation strategy asks you to measure the impact that your professional learning with SSERC has had on you, learners at your centre and any relevant colleagues.
 The form asks you to consider how you have used your PL experience to enhance outcomes for people and what evidence there is of this.

-Failure to engage in the evaluation process will mean that the ENTHUSE Bursary will not be paid.
+Failure to engage in the evaluation process will mean that the ENTHUSE Funding will not be paid.